-Special NX-ized clients, called "agents", were developed by NoMachine to handle X, RDP and RFB sessions.
-The agent providing X transport of X session is nxagent.
-This is based on the well known Xnest "nested" server. nxagent, like Xnest, is an X server for its own clients, and at the same time, an X client for the real X server.
-The main scope of nxagent is to eliminate X round-trips or transform them into asynchronous replies. nxproxy does not make any effort to minimize round-trips by itself, this is demanded of nxagent.
-Being an X server, nxagent is able to resolve locally all the property/atoms related requests, ensuring that the most common source of round-trips are nearly reduced to zero.
+The main scope of nxagent is to eliminate X round-trips or transform them into asynchronous replies. nxproxy does not make any effort to minimize round-trips by itself, this is demanded from nxagent.
+Being an X server, nxagent is able to resolve locally all the property/atoms-related requests, ensuring that the most common source of round-trips is nearly reduced to zero.

 As we have seen, good compression would be useless without a comparable effort dedicated to reducing the X round-trips.
-Single applications running through an nxproxy tunnel cannot currently leverage round-trip suppression offered by nxagent.
-A rootless nxagent (that is a nxagent that is able to mix its own windows with windows opened by local clients on the real X server) will be made available in the future.
+Single applications run through an nxproxy tunnel can leverage round-trip suppression by means of a rootless nxagent, i.e an nxagent that is able to mix its own windows with windows opened by local clients on the real X server.
+The -R command line option sets the rootless mode for nxagent.

 Concerning the original Xnest, distributed by the XFree86 project, NoMachine has implemented significant improvements.
-By integrating frame-buffer functionalities, we have eliminated many GetImage requests that were needed by original Xnest.
-A lot of work was devoted to font handling to solve the problems you can find described in the Xnest main page.
+By integrating frame-buffer functionalities, we have eliminated many GetImage requests that were needed by the original Xnest.
+A lot of work was devoted to font handling in order to solve the problems you can find described in the Xnest man page.